2009 Dime Value (2026 Guide): Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 The Obverse Of The 2009 Dime

-The obverse design features a left-facing bust of President Franklin Delano Roosevelt occupying most of the coin’s surface.
-In the northwest quadrant, directly in front of Roosevelt’s face, is the word LIBERTY.
+The obverse features a bold, left-facing bust of President Franklin Delano Roosevelt occupying most of the coin’s surface.
+The word LIBERTY appears in the northwest quadrant directly in front of Roosevelt’s face, while the motto IN GOD WE TRUST is inscribed in smaller letters below his chin.

 The Reverse Of The 2009 Dime